paulgovan/PRA/README.md

 ## More Resources

-Much of this package is based on the book [Data Analysis for Engineering and Project Risk Managment](https://doi.org/10.1007/978-3-030-14251-3) by Ivan Damnjanovic and Ken Reinschmidt and comes highly recommended.
+This project was inspired by the book [Data Analysis for Engineering and Project Risk Managment](https://doi.org/10.1007/978-3-030-14251-3) by Ivan Damnjanovic and Ken Reinschmidt and is highly recommended.

 ## Code of Conduct